ANGULAR LIMB DEFORMITIES IN DOGS

 Of the deformities that we see, malangulation of the lower forelimb (lower front leg) is the most common.
 Dogs have two bones in their forelimb, just as we humans do, the radius and the ulna.
 As a dog grows these two bones must develop synchronously.
 Commonly, the growth plate of the distal ulna (adjacent to the wrist) becomes injured because its shape and location predispose it to injury.
 As a result of the injury the ulna stops growing but the radius continues to grow.
 In such cases the ulna hinders the growth of the radius, typically resulting in an abnormal curvature of the lower forelimb.

-The ultimate goals of deformity correction are to straighten (re-align) the limb and there are many different methods by which this can be done.
-However, the first and often crucial step in treating a limb deformity is planning the correction accurately.
+The ultimate goal of deformity correction is to straighten (re-align) the limb, and there are many different methods by which this can be done.
+However, before starting angular limb deformity dog surgery, the first and often crucial step in treating a limb deformity is planning the correction accurately.
 This is crucial because every deformity is unique and requires a unique correction.

-The traditional method of evaluating and planning deformity correction is to make radiographs (take X-ray) and to evaluate and plan surgical correction accordingly.
+The traditional method of evaluating and planning canine limb deformity correction is to make radiographs (take X-rays) and to evaluate and plan surgical correction accordingly.
 Such method is simple, relatively inexpensive, and often effective, particularly for relatively simple deformities.

 However, there are some limitations to using radiography (X-rays) for assessment of the deformity and planning of correction.
 The greatest limitation is that accurately characterizing the deformity in 3 dimensions can be limited when using 2-dimensional images (i.e. X-rays).
 This is particularly true if the deformity is complex and involves malangulation in all 3 planes of space.

-Thanks to advances in cross sectional imaging technology, 3-dimensional (3D) modeling, and 3D printing, we can now more accurately characterize, replicate, print, and plan our surgeries for complex ALDs in 3 dimensions.
+Thanks to advances in cross sectional imaging technology, 3-dimensional (3D) modeling, and 3D printing, we can now more accurately characterize, replicate, print, and plan our surgeries for complex angular limb deformities (ALDs) in 3 dimensions.

-The process involves performing a CT scan of the dog’s limb.
-Thanks to advances in CT imaging this is quick and easy.
+The process involves performing a computed tomography (CT) scan of the dog’s limb.
+Computed tomography scanners use X-rays to create cross-sectional images of the body.
 Dogs are briefly sedated and a CT scan of the limb is performed.
-The information is then exported from the CT scanner to a work station with 3D modeling software that facilitates turning such information into a 3D rendering of the limb.
-This process can take minutes to hours depending upon the skill level of the person performing the rendering and the complexity of the deformity.
+The information is then exported from the CT scanner to a work station with 3D modeling software that facilitates turning such information into a 3-dimensional rendering of the limb.
+This process can take minutes to hours depending upon the skill level of the veterinary surgeon performing the rendering and the complexity of the deformity.

-Once the 3D rendering is created we can visualize and manipulate the limb in 3 dimensions.
-Such process can improve our planning for surgery and often is sufficient to enable accurate planning at this stage.
+Once the 3D rendering is created, we can visualize and manipulate the limb in three dimensions.
+Such process can improve our planning for angular limb deformity surgery and often is sufficient to enable accurate planning at this stage.
 However, we can take the process a step further.
-These 3D renderings of the limb can be used to guide 3D printing of the limb such that we have physical replicas of the limb.
+These 3D renderings of the limb can be used to guide 3D printing of the limb such that we have physical replicas of the limb to model for hands on veterinary surgery planning.
+Dr. Sam Franklin’s patient Sissy (below) is a great example of this advanced technique.

 Limb correction